-If you have questions about the application, contact Danny Fikac via email at email@example.com or via phone (512) 437-5415 or 1-800-262-0334.
+If you have questions about the application, contact Scott Daigle via email at firstname.lastname@example.org or via phone at (512) 437-5417 or 1-800-262-0334.
 Also, you can refer to the Questions and Answers from the first application period.

 The Meaningful Day Mini-Grants Application will always be open.
-The current application period closes at 5 p.m. on Tuesday, Dec.
-31, 2019.
-Eligible applications submitted by this deadline will be considered for funding during TCDD’s February 2020 Council Meeting.
+The current application period closes at 5 p.m.
+CT on Tuesday, March 31, 2020.
+Eligible applications submitted by this deadline will be considered for funding during TCDD’s May 2020 Council Meeting.
 The subsequent application period is April 1 – June 30, 2020, for consideration in August 2020.